christopherriley/config2env/README.md

 ## config2env - github action to build environment variables from config files

-`Config2env` is a GitHub action that takes a config file (json, yaml, properties) and emits environment variables that can be used by the current action.
+`Config2env` is a GitHub action that takes a config file (json, yaml, properties) and emits environment variables that can be consumed by subsequent steps of the current run.

 ### example - json